Webners1/OStrike/packages/hardhat/docs/contracts-documentation/strategy/CrabStrategy.md

 ## `receive()`

-receive function to allow ETH transfer to this contract
+receive function to allow BCH transfer to this contract

 ## `flashDeposit(uint256 _ethToDeposit, uint256 _ethToBorrow)`